There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Elise & The Further (+6pts)

 This was that unique other direction that I mentioned before.
-As soon as Elise and her assistants enter the movie, the movie goes in an even more supernatural direction than I expected from a haunted house story.
+As soon as Elise and her assistants showed up, the story went in an even more supernatural direction than I expected from a haunted house story.
 I liked all of the astral projection stuff, and I liked Elise's character.
-She was more than just a paranormal expert, because of the unique nature of The Further.
+She was more than just your typical paranormal expert, and that was due to the unique nature of the Further.

-While I do not want to give too much away, regarding The Further and the things that Elise reveals, I can confidently say that these things helped the movie greatly.
-Lin Shaye was both entertaining and compelling in the role of Elise, her character was interesting and informative, and The Further was an interesting and unique concept.
+While I do not want to give too much away regarding the Further and the things that Elise revealed, I can confidently say that these things helped the movie greatly.
+Lin Shaye was both entertaining and compelling in the role of Elise, her character was interesting and informative, and the Further was an interesting and unique concept.
 This movie could have been very typical, simply due to how many haunted house movies have been done before, as well as how many of the haunted house story tropes this movie looked like it would fall into.
-Fortunately, through the involvement of Elise and The Further, the filmmakers went in unique directions with this story, and I ate it all up.
+Fortunately, through the introduction of Elise and the Further, the filmmakers went in unique directions with this story, and I ate it all up.

 Con: Specs & Tucker (-2pts)

-I get what the filmmakers were going for with these two characters, but they felt a bit too out-of-place for this movie.
-The filmmakers wanted these characters to cut some of the tension that was being built by the plot and the other characters of this story.
+I get what the filmmakers were going for with these two characters, but they felt out-of-place in this movie.
+The filmmakers wanted these characters to cut some of the tension that was being built by the plot and the other characters in this story.
 It was an intense story, with some jump scares thrown in there as well.
-To avoid making the audience numb to the intensity, the filmmakers wanted a couple of characters to cut the tension, and that was where Specs (Leigh Whannell) and Tucker (Angus Sampson) came in.
+To avoid making the audience numb to the intensity, the filmmakers wanted a couple of comedic relief characters to cut the tension, and that was where Specs (Leigh Whannell) and Tucker (Angus Sampson) came in.
 These characters were funny, and they were silly, but they just seemed too silly for this story.
 Again, I get what the filmmakers were going for here, I just think the movie would have been better off if these two characters were dialed down a bit.

 Pro: Dalton & The Horror (+8pts)

 This was the first movie that I saw Ty Simpkins in, and he was certainly impressive in it.
 He was a kid when he was in this movie, but his character was the focal point of this story, and he carried that role well.
 He did a good job with the horror, and delivered dramatically as well.
-This made it easy to buy into what the character was going through as well as buy into his chemistry with the actors who played his parents.
+This made it easy to buy into what the character was going through, and it made it easy to buy into his chemistry with the actors who played his parents.